Common noun: Passion flower, Blue passionflower, Maypop, Bluecrown passionflower

 - Passiflora laurifolia: Native from Colombia and Peru, with yellow fruit till 8 cm long, very similar to lemon, and flowers with reddish petals on one side and greenish in the other one.
 As in Passiflora quadrangularis, its roots are good to carry out decoctions to eliminate intestinal worms.

-Uses of passiflora
+Curative effects of passiflora

 Passionflower constitutes one of the best remedies against all type of nervous manifestations, especially for anxiety.
 Contrary to other treatments, this plant doesn't present contraindications.
 Most of the tranquilizers, especially those of chemical nature, have an immediate effect but they produce non desirable effects as the habituation.